92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    python searx/webapp.py

 9. Now again open browser and reach http://127.0.0.1:8888

     Hooray our own private Searx instance running.

 10. Step 8 and 9 are required always to run on restarts.

+If you run VPN you can set VPN VM as NetVM of this standalone VM.